gerbera/gerbera/doc/config-transcode.rst

     * Default: **yes**

     Some transcoders are able to handle non local content, i.e. instead giving a local file name you can pass an URL to the transcoder.
-However, some transcoders can only deal with local files, for this case set the value to ”no”.
+However, some transcoders can only deal with local files, for this case set the value to ``no``.

     .. code-block:: xml